Bundibugyo virus tracker

 3 countries screened

-CDC says no U.S. cases have been confirmed because of this outbreak.
+CDC says no U.S. cases have been confirmed because of this outbreak and U.S. public risk remains low.
 CDC and DHS implemented enhanced screening, entry restrictions, and traveler monitoring for arrivals from DRC, Uganda, and South Sudan.

 Democratic Republic of the Congo